 3. iSpring Suite

-iSpring Suite converts PowerPoint presentations into interactive SCORM-ready eLearning courses.
-If your team already creates training content in PowerPoint, iSpring Suite adds interactivity, quizzes, and LMS compatibility without learning new software.
+iSpring Suite converts PowerPoint presentations into SCORM-ready eLearning courses with branching scenarios, role-play simulations, and quiz assessments.
+If your team already builds training content in PowerPoint, iSpring adds interactivity and LMS compatibility without learning new software.

 Key features

-- PowerPoint-native authoring: Works directly within PowerPoint to convert slides into SCORM-compliant courses.
+- PowerPoint-native authoring: Works inside PowerPoint, converting slides to SCORM-compliant courses

-- Interactive scenarios with branching: Creates training simulations where learner choices affect outcomes.
+- Branching scenarios: Builds training simulations where learner choices affect outcomes

-- AI assistant for content: Generates quiz questions, edits content, and summarizes materials automatically.
+- AI assistant: Generates quiz questions, edits content, and summarizes materials

 Pros